JaviMaciasG/PhD-TFM-TFG-LatexTemplate/REPOSITORY_OVERVIEW.md

 3. Compile `Book/book.tex` with your usual LaTeX editor or build tool configured for `biber`; optionally use `make` from `Book/` to automate the complete sequence.
 4. Optionally compile `Anteproyecto/` and the corresponding paperwork templates in `Papeleo*` directories.

-The root `Makefile` can also produce a PDF version of the README and delegate build to `Book/`.
+The root `Makefile` can also produce a PDF version of the README, delegate the build to `Book/`, and generate maintainer release archives through `make distrib`.

 ## Build and tooling model